Skip to content →

 Keep a manageable backlog

-You don't need to save every feature request or piece of feedback.
-Important ones will resurface and low priority ones will never get fixed.
-A more focused backlog makes it easier and faster to plan cycles, and ensures the work will actually get done.
+You don't need to save every feature request or piece of feedback indefinitely.
+Important ones will resurface, low priority ones will never get fixed.
+A more focused backlog makes it easier and faster to plan cycles, and ensures that work will actually get done.

 Mix feature and quality work